Why Does My Cane Corso’s Stink [In Detail Guide]

 Is Your Cane Corso Suffering From Parasites

-If you notice that your dog is struggling to Breath, a vet visit is the best way to determine if your dog is suffering from parasites.
+If you notice that your dog is struggling to Breath, a dead hair vet visit is the best way to determine if your dog is suffering from parasites.
 You can use special medical dog shampoo to treat parasites like yeast infections.
-If you want to keep your dog healthy and parasite-free, regular grooming and a strict grooming routine are always important.
+If you want to keep your dog healthy and parasite-free, regular grooming and a strict grooming routine are always essential.

 5. Does Your Cane Corso Have Anal Gland Problems